XPIAN/xpian.github.io/baptisminearlychristianity.md

 is that a voice from heaven identified him as God's son with whom God was pleased.
 It is worth nothing that although Jesus did not have sins to turn from and his was not a baptism of repentance, that he still chose to wait to be baptized until he was an adult.
-If baptism as children were what God expected of the children of Christian parents (as he did of circumcision for the Jews), then it seems strange that Jesus was not baptized as a child.
+If baptism as children was what God expected of the children of Christian parents (as he did of circumcision for the Jews), then it seems strange that Jesus was not baptized as a child.

 The next explicit mention of baptism in the New Testament is Jesus's